2023 Social Networks & Health

-DUPRI will be hosting a workshop, Generalized Linear Models in R, on November 16.
-This 4-hour training will cover the basics of running GLMs in R, including specification and syntax, interpretation and displaying of results, and model checking.
-We will examine binary, count, and categorical models.
+DUPRI will be hosting a workshop, Multilevel Modeling in R, on December 1.
+This 4-hour training will cover the basics of running multilevel models in R, including specification and syntax, interpretation and displaying of results, and model checking and comparison.
 Some prior experience using R is recommended.

 Session Details